EarthScope/rover/docs/commands.md

     rover subscribe N_S_L_C [begin [end]]

 `subscribe` generates a background service (daemon) that regularly compares data available at the configured server with the local repository.
-If there is a discrepincy available data is downloaded, ingested and indexed.

- `subscribe` is similar to `rover retrieve` but uses a daemon to regularly update the local repository.
-To start the service use `rover start`.
+If there is a discrepancy, available data is downloaded, ingested and indexed. `subscribe` is similar to `rover retrieve` but uses a daemon to regularly update the local repository. `rover start` begins the subscription service.
 See also `rover status` and `rover stop`.

 The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).

-In the second form above, at least one of `net`, `sta`, `loc`, `cha` should be given (missing values are taken as wildcards).
-For this and the third form a (single-line) file will be automatically constructed containing that data.
+File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
+Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.
+Starttime and endtime arguments cannot be assigned as a wildcard.
+For non-file arguments one or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.

-The list of available data is retrieved from the service and compared with the local index.
+`subscribe` periodically retrieves a list of available data from a server's availability service and compares it with the local index.
 Data not available locally are downloaded and ingested.

-In the comparison of available data, maximal timespans across all quality and sample rates are used (so quality and samplerate information is "merged").
+Availability service data are compared with the local repository's index using maximal timespans across quality and sample rates.
+A list of requested data available at the server that are not present in the local repository is returned.
+The returned list determines the data that is downloaded and ingested for the server's data services.

 A user may have multiple subscriptions (see `rover list-subscribe`), but to avoid downloading duplicate data they must not describe overlapping data.
 To enforce this, requests are checked on submission.